General Betting Guides

 Odds can also shift due to public money and external factors, creating potential inefficiencies.
 Learning how to track line movement can help you understand why odds change and where sharp money may be influencing the market.

-Finding these gaps is how bettors create an edge.
+Finding these gaps is how bettors create an edge using implied betting odds.

 Sharpening Your Strategy